sergiomadd/StardewValleyMods/ItemPipes/docs/README.md

-# Item Logistics
+# Item Pipes
-Item Logistics is a mod that provides item transportation and item sorting.
+Item Pipes is a mod that provides item transportation and item sorting.

 **Current Version = 0.1.0 (Beta)**